oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 type: conversion
 github: https://github.com/oktadev/okta-java-records-example
 ---

-When defining classes for a simple aggregation of values, Java developers have traditionally constructors, accessors, `equals()`, `hashCode()` and `toString()`, an error-prone ceremony that has low value and deviates the focus from modeling immutable data.
-With the motivation of simplifying the writing of data carrier classes, Java Records were introduced as a first preview in JDK 14.
-The second preview came in JDK 15 and the finalized feature came in JDK 16.
-A summary of the history is available in the [JDK Enhancement Proposal JEP 395](https://openjdk.java.net/jeps/395).
+When defining classes for a simple aggregation of values, Java developers have traditionally relied on constructors, accessors, `equals()`, `hashCode()` and `toString()`, an error-prone practice that has low value and shifts the focus away  from modeling immutable data.
+Java records were introduced as a first preview in JDK 14 in order to simplify how we write  data carrier classes.
+The second preview came in JDK 15 and the finalized feature arrived  in JDK 16.
+A summary of this history is available in the [JDK Enhancement Proposal JEP 395](https://openjdk.java.net/jeps/395).

-While code generators can be used to reduce boilerplate code, the goals of the `record` proposals rather focus on its semantics.
-In this post let's explore Java Records features and advantages, and apply them for building a REST API and querying a Database.
+While code generators can be used to reduce boilerplate code, the goals of the `record` proposals focus on its semantics.
+In this post, let's explore Java records' features and advantages, and apply them for building a REST API and querying a database.

 {% img blog/java-records/openjdk-logo.png alt:"OpenJDK Logo" width:"300" %}{: .center-image }

 **Prerequisites**: